dylanmei/howistart-spark-workflows/mesos/README.md

 - `http://localhost:5050` to interact with the ElasticSearch API
 - `http://localhost:8080` to interact with Kibana

-(wip) Run `make run-batch` to run the *batch-style* Spark application using [Chronos](https://mesos.github.io/chronos), a distributed *cron-like* scheduler.
+(wip) Run `make run-spark` to run the *batch-style* Spark application using [Chronos](https://mesos.github.io/chronos), a distributed *cron-like* scheduler.
 It will run our Spark application once immediately and every fifteen minutes thereafter.

-Run `make run-streaming` to run the Spark *streaming* application using Marathon, a distributed *init-like* scheduler.
+Run `make run-spark-streaming` to run the Spark *streaming* application using Marathon, a distributed *init-like* scheduler.
 It will run our Spark application indefinately.
 It will show up as a Mesos framework in the Frameworks tab.

 Similar to our Zeppelin exercise, we need to populate the `data` directory with live data.
 From the project directory, run `tcpdump` and `split` together to break our logs into files, 200 lines each: `sudo tcpdump -qfn -tttt -i wlp1s0 -Q out '(tcp[tcpflags] & tcp-push != 0)' | split -l 200 - data/tcpdump-`.
 Your `-i` interface argument may differ; run `tcpdump --list-interfaces` to determine the interface name of your internet connection.